your/golly_vectorializer/README.md

 ## Aknowledgments

-Special thanks to Marika Mastrandea and Michele Bozzi who are the designers that originally contacted the authors to work togheter on an identity design project for **[TrackZero, a self-sustaining organization](http://www.trackzero.org/)**.
+Special thanks to Marika Mastrandrea and Michele Bozzi who are the designers that originally contacted the authors to work togheter on an identity design project for **[TrackZero, a self-sustaining organization](http://www.trackzero.org/)**.